You’re unhappy with the relationship and want to end it.

 You’re not a lawyer looking to prove your case in a court of law.

-So distill all your reasons down to one big one.
+So to make things easier and prevent a whole discussion, distill all your reasons down to one big one.
 Maybe two.

 Think to yourself: what’s your fundamental reason for leaving the relationship?